-Consistent with our mission to solve complex network engineering problems and to compete effectively in the RF test & measurement market, PCTEL maintains expertise in the following areas: RF engineering, digital signal processing ("DSP") engineering, wireless network engineering, mechanical engineering, manufacturing, and product quality and testing.
-Competitors for PCTEL's test & measurement products include OEMs such as Anritsu, Berkley Varitronics, Digital Receiver Technology, Rohde and Schwarz, and Viavi.
+Consistent with our mission to solve complex network engineering problems and to compete effectively in the RF test & measurement market, we maintain expertise in the following areas: RF engineering, digital signal processing ("DSP") engineering, wireless network engineering, mechanical engineering, manufacturing, and product quality and testing.
+Competitors for our test & measurement products include OEMs such as Anritsu, Berkley Varitronics, Digital Receiver Technology, Rohde and Schwarz, and Viavi.